webfactory/doctrine-orm-test-infrastructure/README.md

 - a mechanism for importing fixtures into your database that circumvents Doctrine's caching.
 This results in a more realistic test environment when loading entities from a repository.

-[We](https://www.webfactory.de/) use it to test Doctrine repositories and entities in Symfony 2 bundles.
-In applications, it's a lightweight alternative to the heavyweight [functional tests suggested in the Symfony documentation](http://symfony.com/doc/current/cookbook/testing/doctrine.html)
+[We](https://www.webfactory.de/) use it to test Doctrine repositories and entities in Symfony applications.
+It's a lightweight alternative to the heavyweight [functional tests suggested in the Symfony documentation](http://symfony.com/doc/current/cookbook/testing/doctrine.html)
 (we don't suggest you should skip those - we just want to open another path).

-In non application bundles, where functional tests are not possible, it is our only way to test repositories and entities.
+In non-application bundles, where functional tests are not possible, it is our only way to test repositories and entities.

 Installation